HL7/fhir-mCODE-ig/input/pagecontent/index.md

 * [Cancer Treatments Group](group-treatment.html)
 * [Outcomes Group](group-outcome.html)

-The overall scope of mCODE and the relationships between mCODE profiles is illustrated in the following diagram (not all details are shown).
+The overall scope of mCODE and the relationships between mCODE profiles is shown in the following diagram (not all details are shown).
 Click on items to see their underlying definitions.
+When viewing the diagram, please note:

+1. mCODE does not define a specific set of information that must be collected for each cancer patient.
+Instead, mCODE presents a set of patterns or templates, including controlled terminologies, to be used when certain data in the above groups are shared.

+> **Example:** mCODE includes a FHIR profile for ECOG performance status, but clearly not every cancer patient undergoes such an evaluation.
+However, if a patient *has had* an ECOG performance evaluation, that information must be shared in a manner conforming to mCODE's ECOG profile.

+2. The need to conform to mCODE profiles when sharing information may influence the way data is collected at the source and recorded in an EHR, for example, by tailoring the values included in a pick-list.

+> **Example:** mCODE provides a specific set of values for [procedure intent][ProcedureIntentVS].
+The need for terminology mapping can be minimized if the EHR offers these specific choices.

+3. The absence of an mCODE profile only means that mCODE does not impose any specific requirements for how that type of information is represented (above and beyond the base FHIR specification).
+In other words, if mCODE does not have a profile for some type of data, it still can be included with mCODE data using an appropriate resource or profile.

+> **Example:** mCODE does not include a profile for care teams.
+However, users can share care team information using [FHIR's CareTeam resource](https://hl7.org/fhir/R4B/careteam.html), using a profile such as [US Core CareTeam](http://hl7.org/fhir/us/core/STU5.0.1/StructureDefinition-us-core-careteam.html).

+4. Additional profiles can be derived from mCODE.
+It is expected that mCODE will serve as the basis for future implementation guides dealing with new use cases, particular types of cancer, or specific demographic groups.

+> **Example:** A group of surgeons may collaborate to create a profile for reconstructive procedures, assuring mCODE compliance by deriving their profile from mCODE's [CancerRelatedSurgicalProcedure] profile.

 <object data="mCodeDiagram.svg" type="image/svg+xml"></object>
 <br/>

-### Extensibility

-mCODE is an extensible standard, open to increased scope (horizontal extensibility) and to more specific subcases (vertical extensibility):

-* mCODE is horizontally extensible in the sense that information not specifically covered by an mCODE profile is not excluded.
-For example, there is no specific profile for care teams in mCODE, but sharing care team information is essential in some workflows.
-In such cases, the user should express this information using an appropriate FHIR resources and/or profiles.
-Users will need to exercise judgment regarding the best choice of profiles.

-* mCODE is vertically extensible in the sense that more specific profiles can be derived from mCODE.
-For example, a user could create a profile for a specific type of procedure, such as a reconstructive procedure, using the mCODE procedure profile as a parent.
-It is expected that mCODE will serve as the basis for future implementation guides dealing with new use cases, particular types of cancer, or specific demographic groups.

-To be perfectly clear, if mCODE does not have a profile for some type of data, it CAN be included with mCODE data using an appropriate resource or profile.

 ### Data Dictionary

-Readers should also take note of the [Data Dictionary](dictionary.html), a flattened list of data elements in mCODE in Microsoft Excel format.
+Readers should take note of the [Data Dictionary](dictionary.html), a flattened list of data elements in mCODE in Microsoft Excel format.
 There is also a [Data Dictionary Differential](dictionary.html#data-dictionary-differential) that compares STU 3 with STU 2 on an element-by-element basis.

 The Data Dictionary comes with several caveats: